Asymmetries of Service: Interdependence and Synchronicity: Non-Monotonic System Performance from Monotonic Agent Slowdown

 Building from the bounds on the duration obtained by the parking function decomposition of the interaction model, the proof of Theorem~\ref{iuThm} leverages that Corollary~\ref{rateBound}'s bounds on the throughput are asymptotically tight as $\mathcal{K} \to 0$ and as $\mathcal{K} \to \infty$.
 Thus, if $\mathcal{G}(\cdot)$ and $\mathcal{I}(\cdot)$ each belong to the class of asymptotically non-monotonic functions that tend to zero at each asymmetric extreme ($\mathcal{N}_\IU$), then so will the throughput.

 We can recognize that these limit-based conditions on $h(\cdot)$ come with a natural intuition in the service context.
 First, if $h(\cdot)$ is super-linear ($h(x) \slash x \to \infty$ as $x \to \infty$), then the agent's slowdown effect is \textit{stronger than time}.
-In this case, the agent's pace is slowed down at a magnitude than exceeds the number of customers gained, as is incurred from the aforementioned behavioral drivers like task juggling \citepm{coviello2014time,bray2015multitasking}, switch-over costs \citepm{Kc2013DoesDepartment,gurvich2020collaboration}, or cognitive load \citepm{pashler1994dual,rubinstein2001executive}.
-This also aligns with observations from the empirical operations literature, such as the finding by \citetm[pg.
-3035]{Goes2017WhenMultitasking} that the ``marginal effect of more multitasking on response delays should be increasing,'' as evidenced in contact center data like that which has motivated our model.
+In this case, the agent's pace is slowed down at a magnitude that exceeds the number of customers gained, as is incurred from the aforementioned behavioral drivers like task juggling \citep{coviello2014time,bray2015multitasking}, switch-over costs \citep{Kc2013DoesDepartment,gurvich2020collaboration}, or cognitive load \citep{pashler1994dual,rubinstein2001executive}.
+This also aligns with observations from the empirical operations literature, such as the finding by \citet[pg.
+3035]{Goes2017WhenMultitasking} that the ``marginal effect of more multitasking on response delays should be increasing.''
 On the other hand, if $h(\cdot)$ is either asymptotically linear or sub-linear ($h(x) \slash x \to c$ as $x \to \infty$), then the agent's slowdown effect is \textit{equal to} or \emph{weaker than time}.
 This means that the agent's time to complete one contribution while handling $k$ customers may be proportional to (or faster than) the product of $k$ and the time needed for one contribution while handling only one customer.
-We would expect this to be most relevant for services with large amounts of task redundancy across interactions, so that, as the concurrency grows, there will always be an efficiency gain to handling additional customers.
+We would expect this to be most relevant for services with large amounts of task redundancy across interactions, so that, as the concurrency grows, there will always be an efficiency gain to handling additional customers \citep[such as \editTwo{through synergistic multi-brand verticals} of concurrent customer streams, as demonstrated in the data of][]{batt2024multitasking}.

-Hence, Theorem~\ref{iuThm} implies that if the slowdown from $h(\cdot)$ is sufficiently strong (specifically, super-linear or stronger than time), then the system will find non-monotonic performance from monotonic agent-side slowdown.
-This is of immediate operational consequence.
-In Corollary~\ref{optKcor}, we recognize that if the throughput is $\IU$-shaped, then the agent's concurrency can be optimized.
+Hence, Theorem~\ref{iuThm} implies that if the slowdown from $h(\cdot)$ is sufficiently strong, the system will find non-monotonic performance from monotonic agent-side slowdown. \editTwo{In immediate operational consequence, Corollary~\ref{optKcor} recognizes} that if the throughput is $\IU$-shaped, the agent's concurrency can be optimized.

-\begin{corollary} If ${h(x)}\slash {x} \to \infty$ as $x \to \infty$, then there exists a unique, globally optimal concurrency level at which the throughput is maximized. \end{corollary}
+\begin{corollary} If ${h(x)}\slash {x} \to \infty$ as $x \to \infty$, then there exists a globally optimal concurrency level at which the throughput is maximized. \end{corollary}